 Medicare premiums can be deducted from your taxes if they exceed a certain portion of your income or if you’re self-employed.
 There are other ways to save on taxes using your Medicare premiums as well.

-Like many other healthcare-related premiums, Medicare premiums are tax deductible.
-However, they are not typically considered pretax, so they’re taken out of your paycheck based on the amount you make before the money is taxed.
+Medicare premiums are tax deductible; however, they are not typically considered pretax, so they’re taken out of your paycheck based on the amount you make before the money is taxed.

 Medicare doesn’t work the same way as company insurance.
 Premiums aren’t removed from your income source before taxes, even if you choose to pay your premium by having the government remove it from your Social Security check.
 As such, you’ll want to deduct them when you file your annual taxes.